cdaringe/github-diary/packages/diary/README.md

   Options
     --login, -l GitHub login user
     --token, -t GitHub token.
-If none provided, one will generate one for you on _each run_.
-It is strongly recommended to generate and use your own token
+If none provided, one will be generated for you on _each run_.
+It is strongly recommended to generate and use your own token in advance.  https://github.com/settings/tokens
     --endpoint, -e GitHub endpoint.
 Defaults to GitHub.com

   Examples